-NURSING
+The Major NURSING

 The Bachelor of Science degree with a major in nursing requires coursework in liberal arts, leadership and professional nursing.
-A student may enter the program (1) as a qualified high school graduate with a declared intent to complete a bachelor's degree with a major in nursing in either a 4-year or 3-year track; (2) as a transfer student who joins students already at Jewell in either a 4-year or 3-year track; (3) as a student who is already licensed as an RN and who wishes to complete a bachelor's degree with a major in nursing; or (4) as a second-degree student in an accelerated track (AT) program.
+A student may enter the program (1) as a qualified high school graduate with a declared intent to complete a bachelor's degree with a major in nursing in either a 4-year or 3-year track; (2) as a transfer student who joins students already at Jewell in either a 4-year or 3-year track; or (3) as second-degree student in an accelerated track (AT) program.
 There is a 12-month AT program beginning each May and a 16-month AT program beginning each January.